Johnston & Harnett County Criminal Defense

 Common questions about criminal defense in North Carolina

-If you are arrested in NC: (1) Remain calm and do not resist, (2) Exercise your right to remain silent — do not answer questions without an attorney present, (3) Do not consent to searches, (4) Ask for an attorney immediately, (5) Do not make any statements, sign any documents, or agree to any deals without legal counsel, (6) Call Vasquez Law Firm at 1-844-967-3536 as soon as possible.
-Everything you say can and will be used against you.
+If you are arrested: (1) Remain calm and do not resist, (2) Exercise your right to remain silent — do not answer questions without an attorney present, (3) Do not consent to searches, (4) Ask for an attorney immediately, (5) Do not make any statements, sign any documents, or agree to any deals without legal counsel, (6) Call Vasquez Law Firm at 1-844-967-3536 as soon as possible.
+Everything you say can and will be used against you in District or Superior Court at the Johnston County Courthouse in Smithfield or the Harnett County Courthouse in Lillington.

 In North Carolina, misdemeanors are less serious crimes punishable by up to 150 days in county jail (Class 1 misdemeanor) or fines.
 Felonies are more serious crimes that can result in state prison time ranging from months to life imprisonment.
 NC classifies felonies from Class A (most serious, e.g., first-degree murder) to Class I (least serious).
 The classification affects sentencing, with prior record levels also playing a role in determining punishment.